lfph/sig-contributor-experience/blueprint.md

 ### Code of Conduct

 Please make sure to read and observe our Code of Conduct.

+THE PROJECT follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the PROJECT Code of Conduct Committee (link) via to@domain.tld.

 ### Setting Up Your Development Environment